 • Check app permissions: No matter from where you are installing an app, check its required permissions before hitting Install.
 Never allow an app device admin permission, which prevents it being deleted.
 And does a video player really need to see your contacts?
 You can also check reviews online and browse the developer's website to see whether it's a genuine operation or cowboy business

 • Keep Android up to date: The latest version of the Android operating system won't necessarily be available for your phone or tablet, but you should check that it is as up to date as it can be.
-Next time you upgrade, consider a brand that is known for its timely operating system updates (for example, Nokia).
+Next time you upgrade, consider a brand that is known for its timely operating system updates.
 Check out our guide on how to update Android for further advice

 • Install an antivirus app: You don't need to install antivirus on Android, but it can give you peace of mind if you're concerned about viruses, and the apps often have other useful functionality too.
 Be warned that Android antivirus is known to occasionally report false-positives, but if you know an app is okay you know an app is okay.
 Our favourite antivirus option for Android is Bitdefender, but there's also plenty of other options for mobile security software in this separate article.